iamurali/iamurali.github.com/_posts/2020-09-15-rails-postgres-views.md

  # => [#<Benchmark::Tms:0x000000001ba8cc88 @label="", @real=780.3038765005767, @cstime=0.0, @cutime=0.0, @stime=12.66, @utime=444.78000000000003, @total=457.44000000000005>]
 ```

 It takes 10 seconds to retrieve the data and to format it.
 In a real life scenario, we would have to account for the time needed for the request to go through all the stack, from routing to rendering the views.
-10 seconds is a lot of time, specially if you have lots of requests coming.
+10 seconds is a lot of time, especially if you have lots of requests coming.

-It started taking more than 60 seconds if the request is having heavy data to manipulate and request.
+It starts taking more than 60 seconds if the request is having heavy data to manipulate and request.

 ## Working with postgres views